Contest a Speeding Ticket

-- What are my options for an alleged speeding offence?
+What are my options for an alleged speeding allegation?

 The first issue is whether you accept that you were above the speed limit.
 If so, you can either accept the allegation in full or alternatively, you can argue the exact speed alleged.
 Whilst either option will result in a guilty plea, the latter, known as a Newton Hearing, allows you to dispute the exact speed with a view to obtaining a reduced punishment.